opengeospatial/geoparquet/format-specs/geoparquet.md

 #### edges

-This attribute indicates the coordinate system to be applied when interpreting the edges.
+This attribute indicates how to interpret the edges of the geometries: whether the line between two points is a straight cartesian line or the shortest line on the sphere (geodesic line).
 Available values are:
 - planar: use flat cartesian coordinate system.
 - spherical: use spherical coordinate system and radius derived from the spheroid defined by the coordinate reference system.
-- spheroidal: use a spheroid or ellipsoid defined by the crs.

 If no value is set, the default value to assume is 'planar'.